fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/00.Lab 0 - Environment Setup/Lesson.md

 ### Installing and testing .NET SDK

 To build and run C# applications, we need a *.NET SDK - Software Development Kit*.
-To install `.NET 8 SDK` go to the [Official .NET 8 SDK Website](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and download the `SDK 8.0.403 version` (as seen in image below).
+To install `.NET 8 SDK` go to the [Official .NET 8 SDK Website](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and download the `SDK version 8 or bigger (it is not important if version is 8.0 or maybe 8.1 - recommended: install newer)` (as seen in image below).

 ![net-sdk](./net-sdk.PNG)